-The fidelity criteria~(4) proposed in the main text confirm that the measured fidelity is larger than the maximum fidelity a network's measurement results mixed with the pre-existing classical data can achieve, $\mathcal{F}_{c}(N)$ [Eq.~(5) in the main text].
-Here we will show how to derive $\mathcal{F}_{c}(N)$ for GHZ states.
-According to the following procedure of analysis consisting of two parts in sub-sections~A and B, we describe how to determine the fidelity via pre-existing measurement data sets~(\ref{aai}) and show the maximum fidelity that can be achieved by these pre-existing classical sets $\mathcal{F}_{c}(N)$ for the target GHZ states.\\
+The fidelity criterion~(4) proposed in the main text confirms that the measured fidelity is larger than the maximum fidelity a network's measurement results mixed with the pre-existing classical data can achieve, $\mathcal{F}_{c}(N)$ [Eq.~(6) in the main text].
+Here, we will show how to derive $\mathcal{F}_{c}(N)$ for GHZ states.
+According to the following analysis procedure consisting of two steps in sub-sections~A and B, we describe how to determine the fidelity via pre-existing measurement data sets~(\ref{aai}) and show the maximum fidelity, $\mathcal{F}_{c}(N)$, that can be achieved by these pre-existing classical sets for the target GHZ states.\\